Basankusu: Abir Congo Company

 See also Maringa-Lopori-Wamba Landscape and Abir Congo Company.

 Basankusu was the first trading post of the Abir Congo Company (ABIR) along the Congo River from Kinshasa (then known as Leopoldville), the capital of the Congo.
 Later known as the Compagnie du Congo Belge, the Abir Congo Company harvested natural rubber in the 19th and early 20th century.
 It was granted a large concession with the rights to tax the inhabitants, taken in the form of rubber.
 The collection system revolved around a series of trading posts along the two main rivers in the concession – the Lopori and the Maringa.
-Each post was commanded by a European agent and manned with armed sentries to enforce taxation and punish any rebels.
+Each post was commanded by a European agent and guarded with armed sentries to enforce taxation and punish any rebels.

 ABIR would sell a kilogram of rubber in Europe for up to 10 francs (fr), which cost them only 1.35 fr to collect and transport.
 However, this came at a cost to the human rights of those who could not pay the tax, with imprisonment, flogging, and other corporal punishments recorded.

 The Casement Report comprises a multitude of individual statements gathered by the British Consul, Roger Casement, including several detailing the grim tales of killings, mutilation, kidnapping, and cruel beatings of the native population by soldiers of the Congo administration of King Leopold.
 The British Parliament demanded a second meeting of the 14 signatory powers of the 1885 Berlin Conference, at which time the Belgian Parliament forced a reluctant Leopold to set up an independent commission of enquiry.
 This led to the arrest and punishment of several officials who had been responsible for murders during a rubber-collection expedition in 1903.
 The reforms that followed the Casement Report, including those that concerned ABIR at Basankusu, set the foundation for the colonial Belgian state of Congo.